jphaugla/redisEnterpriseVault/README.md

 * Verify the parameters in [main parameter file](terraform/ansible-gke/gke-test/vars/main.yml).
 These should only need to be changed on rerun/error conditions
 * Check the [ansible script environment variables](terraform/ansible-gke/manual_run_openshift.sh)
 * it is very important to know the desired redis-enterprise version to have the correct module versions as RDI needs redis gears and redis connect needs timeseries
 * This openshift install doesn't really allow the choice of the redis operator and redis database versions.
 Install relies on cloning the redis-enterprise k8s repository and using the version in this repository.
-If you want an older version, need to clone that earlier version.
+If you want an older version, need to set your branch that earlier version.
   * NOTE:  redis operator install steps changed after 6.2.18-41.
 This ansible script will no longer work with 6.2.18-41 and earlier versions.
   * to clone use *git clone https://github.com/RedisLabs/redis-enterprise-k8s-docs.git*
+  * Set the branch to the Redis operator version you want, e.g., `6.4.2-8` or `7.2.4-2`, etc. Choosing the `master` branch will give you the latest.
   * update the redis operator version in [manual_run_openshift](terraform/ansible-gke/manual_run_openshift.sh)
-* To see the redis operator version in the github, check this file *openshift.bundle.yaml* and search for this string in the file *redis-enterprise-operator:*
+* To see the redis operator version in the github, check this file *openshift.bundle.yaml* and search for this string in the file */redis-enterprise-operator:*
 * check the redis enterprise database version and ensure modules have the correct versions *Click on the button [releases](https://github.com/RedisLabs/redis-enterprise-k8s-docs/releases)
   * enter the release with the tag (it starts with a v)